cs-rushikesh-mehakare/solution-pack-fortisoar-system-config-recommendations/docs/usage.md

         - *RabbitMQ* : Streamline message queuing to improve communication between services.
         - *SWAP SPACE* : Ensure adequate swap space to maintain stability under heavy load.

-# Step to Apply Recommended Configuration
+# Applying Recommended Configurations
-Steps to incorporate the recommendations
-1. Connect SSH session to your VM
-2. Recommended configuration can be applied using cli command or by manually editing configuration files:
-    - CLI Way (Recommended):
+You can apply recommended configuration using any of the following methods after connecting to your FortiSOAR™ instance via SSH:
+* Using shell commmands
+* Manually editing configuration files

+Once done, create a swap space.
+For more information, refer to the Creating a Swap File section in the Red Hat Enterprise documentaiton.

+> [!Important]
+> Before editing any file, make sure you have backed up those files.

+### Applying Recommeded Configurations Using Shell Commands

-        1. Run Following command to apply latest configuration recommended in Health Assessment record
+Run the following command to apply latest configuration recommeded in Health Assessment record
-            - Command : `sudo csadm system config --mode optimal`
+- `sudo csadm system config --mode optimal`

-    - Manual Way :
-        1. Edit the following files with mentioned changes
+### Applying Recommeded Configurations by Manually Editing Config Files

+The section **Recommended System Configuration Based on Assessment** contains paramters to edit for recommended configuration changes.
+Configuration files' location of each service is as follows and after making the necessary changes, restart the respective service to apply the updates:
 - celeryd
     * File Location :`/etc/celery/celeryd.conf`
 - sealab_wsgi
     * File Location :`/etc/uwsgi.d/sealab_wsgi.ini`
 - integrations_wsgi
     * File Location : `/etc/uwsgi.d/integrations_wsgi.ini`
 - PHP-FPM
     *  File Location : `/etc/php-fpm.d/cyops-api.conf`
 - RabbitMQ
     * File Location : `/etc/rabbitmq/rabbitmq-env.conf`
 - PostgreSQL
     * Verify if the parameter is present in `/var/lib/pgsql/16/data/postgresql.auto.conf`.
 If it exists, edit this file.
 If not, proceed to edit `/var/lib/pgsql/16/data/postgresql.conf`
-        2. Restart services using csadm commands:
-            - Command : `csadm services --restart`
-3. Swap Space
-    - Use the [documentation](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/managing_storage_devices/getting-started-with-swap_managing-storage-devices#creating-a-swap-file_getting-started-with-swap) for creating swap space

-# Note
+> [!NOTE]
-* For HA setups apply the recommended configuration to all the systems.
+> For HA setups apply the recommended configuration to all the systems.
 Restart the services on primary node first then secondary nodes.
+>
-* If you have updated some parameters in the `/var/lib/pgsql/16/data/postgresql.conf` file and the same parameter is present in the `/var/lib/pgsql/16/data/postgresql.auto.conf` file, the parameter in `/var/lib/pgsql/16/data/postgresql.conf` will be overridden by the one in `/var/lib/pgsql/16/data/postgresql.auto.conf`.
+> If you have updated some parameters in the `/var/lib/pgsql/16/data/postgresql.conf` file and the same parameter is present in the `/var/lib/pgsql/16/data/postgresql.auto.conf` file, the parameter in `/var/lib/pgsql/16/data/postgresql.conf` will be overridden by the one in `/var/lib/pgsql/16/data/postgresql.auto.conf`.
 Therefore, we recommend using the first method to edit system resources.

 # Known Issues